KevinMarquette/kevinmarquette.github.io/_draft/GetPlastered.md

 # Project plan

 My primary goal is to have a `Plaster` template that will turn an existing folder/project into a Plaster template.
 Our Plaster template will generate a `PlasterTemplate.xml` for that folder.

-This can be very confusing because we are also creating a `PlasterTemplate.xml` for this template that generates that template.
+This can be confusing because we are also creating a `PlasterTemplate.xml` to make this template that generates a `PlasterTemplate.xml` for a new template.
 It is like we are writing code that writes the same code that we are writing.

 # Starting a new template